Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

-An additional long-standing question is to what extent QCM data reflects lateral interactions between closely-packed adsorbates on a surface.
-In particular, the peaks observed in the $\Delta D$ and $\Delta D/\Delta f$ curves obtained for NP binding (Figs.\ \ref{fig:dD_TOC}a and \ref{fig:Linker_Stiffness}a) have been previously ascribed to a liquid-related stiffening mechanism that becomes appreciable when NPs are sufficiently close to each other\cite{Johannsmann2009}, i.e., at high-enough surface coverage.
-We were thus curious to inspect whether the kinematic-viscosity matching approach applied for a varying surface coverage ($\theta$) of NPs could contribute new insight into this curious issue.
+An additional long-standing question is to what extent QCM data reflect lateral interactions between closely-packed adsorbates on a surface.
+In particular, as seen in Figs.\ \ref{fig:dD_TOC}a and \ref{fig:Linker_Stiffness}a, $\Delta D$ reaches a transient maximum (peak) and starts decreasing again as more NPs adsorb.
+This transient peak has been previously ascribed to hydrodynamic stabilization of NPs, i.e., less rotation and slippage, that becomes appreciable when NPs are sufficiently close to each other \cite{Johannsmann2009}, i.e., at high-enough surface coverage.
+We were thus curious to inspect whether the kinematic-viscosity matching approach applied for a varying surface coverage ($\theta$) of NPs could contribute new insight into this issue.
 Both the dry mass of NPs, $\Delta m_{\mathrm{\rho=0}}$, and the mechanically dissipated energy associated with the contact zone between NPs and the surface, $\Delta D_{\mathrm{\eta=0}}$, were therefore determined at various surface coverages, $\theta$, ranging from $1$ to $54 \%$, (Fig.\ \ref{fig:theta}a,c).
-The mass determined using the extrapolation approach, $\Delta m_{\mathrm{\rho=0}}$ calculated based on $\Delta f_{\mathrm{\rho=0}}$ using Eq.\ (\ref{eq:Sauerbrey}), and the mass determined using QCM in air or SEM, $\Delta m^{\mathrm{air/SEM}}$, are indeed in an almost perfect agreement (Fig.\ \ref{fig:theta}a) over the entire coverage regime.
-The overtone dependence of $\Delta m_{\mathrm{\rho=0}}$ was fairly weak: the ratio between the seventh to the third overtone values of $\Delta m_{\mathrm{\rho=0}}$ ranged from $\approx 80\%$ at the lowest coverage to higher than $95\%$ above $30\%$ coverage (Fig.\ \ref{fig:theta}a-b), demonstrating that kinematic viscosity approach can be used to successfully disentangle the dry and liquid mass in a broad coverage regime.
-Further, the peak in the measured energy dissipation, $\Delta D_{\mathrm{D_2 O}}$, disappears in the corresponding curve for the extrapolated $\Delta D_{\mathrm{\eta=0}}$ (Fig.\ \ref{fig:theta}c), with $\Delta D_{\mathrm{\eta=0}}$ contributing less than $50 \%$ to the measured dissipation at all surface coverages.
-It is thus clear that most of the dissipated energy is liquid-related in nature.
-Additionally, the contribution from the mechanically dissipated energy normalized by the extrapolated frequency response, $\Delta D_{\mathrm{\eta=0}}/\Delta f_{\mathrm{\rho=0}}$, decreases with increasing $\theta$ (Fig.\ \ref{fig:theta}d), suggesting that the mechanical energy dissipated per NP also decreases with increasing $\theta$.
-These observations show that the NPs are indeed mechanically stabilized with increasing $\theta$, in good agreement with previous finite element modelling (FEM) of similar systems\cite{Johannsmann2009}; a conclusion also confirmed by the observed decrease in overtone dependence of $\Delta f_{\mathrm{\rho=0}}$ with increasing $\theta$ (Fig.\ \ref{fig:theta}b).
-This analysis thus shows that the kinematic-viscosity matching approach can be used not only to accurately determine the dry mass of the adsorbate over a broad coverage range, but also to experimentally access information that was otherwise only accessible via demanding modelling approaches.
+The mass determined using the extrapolation approach, $\Delta m_{\mathrm{\rho=0}}$ calculated based on $\Delta f_{\mathrm{\rho=0}}$ using Eq.\ (\ref{eq:Sauerbrey}), and the mass determined using QCM in air or SEM, $\Delta m^{\mathrm{air/SEM}}$, are indeed in almost perfect agreement (Fig.\ \ref{fig:theta}a) over the entire coverage regime.
+The overtone dependence of $\Delta m_{\mathrm{\rho=0}}$ was fairly weak: the ratio between the seventh to the third overtone values of $\Delta m_{\mathrm{\rho=0}}$ ranged from $\approx 80\%$ at the lowest coverage to higher than $95\%$ above $30\%$ coverage (Fig.\ \ref{fig:theta}a-b), demonstrating that the kinematic viscosity approach can be used to successfully disentangle the dry and liquid mass in a broad coverage regime.
+Further, the transient peak in the measured energy dissipation, $\Delta D_{\mathrm{D_2 O}}$, disappears in the corresponding curve for the extrapolated $\Delta D_{\mathrm{\eta=0}}$ (Fig.\ \ref{fig:theta}c), revealing that the changes in liquid-related energy dissipation versus surface coverage is the source of the observed transient peak in the measured dissipation.
+We also observed that $\Delta D_{\mathrm{\eta=0}}$ contributes only between $30$ and $50 \%$ to the measured dissipation at all surface coverages, i.e., the larger part of the dissipated energy is liquid-related in nature.
+Additionally, the contribution from the mechanically dissipated energy normalized by the extrapolated frequency response, $\Delta D_{\mathrm{\eta=0}}/\Delta f_{\mathrm{\rho=0}}$, decreases with increasing $\theta$ (Fig.\ \ref{fig:theta}d), demonstrating that the mechanical energy dissipated per NP decreases with increasing $\theta$.
+These observations show that the NPs are indeed mechanically stabilized with increasing $\theta$, in good agreement with previous finite element modelling (FEM) of similar systems \cite{Johannsmann2009}; a conclusion also confirmed by the observed decrease in overtone dependence of $\Delta f_{\mathrm{\rho=0}}$ with increasing $\theta$ (Fig.\ \ref{fig:theta}b).
+This analysis thus shows that the kinematic-viscosity matching approach can be used not only to accurately determine the dry mass of the adsorbate over a broad coverage range, but also to experimentally quantify the mechanically dissipated energy, opening up an new avenue to access various material and/or linker properties.